Fifth graders were honored today at the annual Fifth Grade Recognition Assembly.

 Fifth grade students who participated in after-school activities and sports were recognized.

-The Benjamin W. Kilbride Scholarship was presented by Ben’s friend and classmate Kyle Bianco ‘01.
+The Benjamin W. Kilbride Scholarship was presented by Ben’s sister Addie Kilbride '06 and his mother Mary Kilbride.
 The Kilbride family and the board of trustees created this scholarship in 2001 in memory of Ben.
 The scholarship is awarded to a rising fifth grader who is a leader, takes and shows an interest in other students throughout the school, exhibits a contagious enthusiasm for life, and is a student in good standing.

 This year’s recipient is the type of student every teacher wants in their classroom.
-He is caring and respectful of his peers and is always willing to lend a helping hand to anyone who needs it.
-His enthusiasm and passion for learning make him a great classroom partner and a fantastic friend.
+She is caring and respectful of her peers and is always willing to lend a helping hand to anyone who needs it.
+Her enthusiasm and passion for learning make him a great classroom partner and a fantastic friend.

 Lupton Winningham ’77 presented two scholarships for rising fifth graders.

 The Z. Lupton Patten Scholarship is in honor of Mr. Winningham’s grandfather, who served on the Board of Trustees from 1943 to 1958 and was a great friend and advisor to the school founder, Miss Bright.
 This scholarship honors the top academic student in the fourth grade.
-This year, two students tied for this distinction.
-These students have demonstrated overall excellence in all classes, earning the highest cumulative grade point average in reading, writing and math.
+This student has demonstrated overall excellence in all classes, earning the highest cumulative grade point average in reading, writing and math.

-The recipients of the Z. Lupton Patten Scholarship are Arya Clinebell and James Exum.
+The recipient of the Z. Lupton Patten Scholarship was Roger Caputo.

 The Douglas Beall Moore Jr. Sportsman Scholarship is in honor of Doug, who graduated from Bright School in 1981.
 He enjoyed sports and P.E. at Bright School.
 This scholarship is awarded to a fourth grade boy who exemplifies fair play and sportsmanship.
-This year’s winner participated in cross country, basketball, and track and has received the Bright Fit award.
-Students who receive the Bright Fit award display safety, positive attitude, listening skills, participation, leadership, and sportsmanship.
+This year's winner participated in cross country Flag Football, The Bright School Basketball team and Tri kids basketball.
+He has received the Bright Fit award every year he has been a student at Bright.
+Students who receive the Bright Fit award display safety, positive attitude, listening skills, participation, leadership and sportsmanship.

-The recipient of the Douglas Beall Moore Jr. Sportsman Scholarship is Fisher Moore.
+The recipient of the Douglas Beall Moore Jr. Sportsman Scholarship was Hudson Fuller.

 - awards